The National Math Improvement Project:

 CGCS

-The conference session featured NMIP district leads sharing about the community of practice and efforts underway to improve math instruction and outcomes.
+NMIP’s session featured district leaders sharing about the community of practice and efforts underway to improve math instruction and outcomes.

 -